Chaklader/Machine-Learning/README.md

 		Deep Learning - Ian Goodfellow, Yoshua Bengio and Aaron Courville

+		Foundations of Data Science - Avrim Blum, John Hopcroft, Ravi Kannan

+		Bayesian Methods For Hackers: Probabilistic Programming - Cameron Davidson-pilon

 		An Introduction to Quantitative Finance - Stephen Blyth

-		Bayesian Methods For Hackers: Probabilistic Programming - Cameron Davidson-pilon

 		Dynamic Hedging: Managing Vanilla and Exotic Options - Nassim Taleb

+		The Physics of Wall Street: A Brief History of Predicting the Unpredictable  - James Owen Weatherall

 		Fooled by Randomness: The Hidden Role of Chance in Life and in the Markets - Nassim Taleb